 7 Plugins for Every WordPress Site

 Today I’m going to share with you a few of the plugins I use most.
-Some of them are essential to a healthy site, while others add functionality that seems minor, but greatly enhances the security or convenience of your site in common situations.
+Some of them are essential to a healthy site, while others add functionality that seems minor, but greatly enhances the security or convenience of your site in common situations (updated September 19, 2022).

 I am not acquainted with the developers of any of these plugins, nor do I receive affiliate pay or any other form of kickback for recommending them.
 While some of the plugins have a premium version, this post discusses the free version.
-All of these plugins are available in the WordPress plugin repository.
+All of these plugins are available in the WordPress plugin repository, or from Plugins/Add New in your WordPress Dashboard.

 Wordfence is the first plugin I install on a new site.
 I also install it on existing sites, especially those that may have been compromised by outdated plugins, themes or WordPress.

-Wordfence is an awesome security plugin that does all kinds of different things to protect your site from hackers, from scanning files daily, to monitoring login attempts, to locking out hackers who are trying to break in to your site.
+Wordfence is an awesome security plugin that does all kinds of different things to protect your site from hackers, from scanning for hostile code, to monitoring login attempts, to blocking hackers who try to upload malicious files to your site.
 Wordfence emails you when there are issues to address, or updates available for your site.

 The free version of Wordfence is generously featured, but you can get even more features in the premium version.
 The Wordfence folks are highly worthy of your support.
 They are constantly on the watch for new WordPress vulnerabilities, and very proactive about getting the word out to the WordPress community when they find one.
 If you can’t afford or don’t need premium Wordfence, at least write them a nice review.
-They also offer a flat rate hack cleanup service for site owners who didn’t install Wordfence in time. 🙁
+They also offer a flat rate hack cleanup service (which is thorough and expert, but not cheap) for site owners who didn’t install Wordfence in time.
+Take it from me, the free plugin is way more cost effective!

 Every WordPress site should be backed up regularly.
-It may be possible to do this through your hosting interface, but I prefer to use a WordPress plugin for finer control over what is backed up and easier access to extraction of a single file.
+Backups created through a hosting interface such as cPanel may only be useful if you are restoring your entire site – which is not to say you can’t make and download those backups, too, but I prefer to use a WordPress plugin for finer control over what is backed up, and easier access to extraction of a single file.

 7).
 Yoast SEO